therealOri/oCrypt0r/README.md

 > - Removed loading spinner animation when encrypting.
 (To make it faster and more practical in an automation sense.)
 > - Updated my example code all the way at the bottom of this readme.
 > - A new way to encrypt a specified directory.
 It will encrypt all of the files in that directory and sub-directories.
 So if there are folders in folders..it'll do them too.
+> - How error handling is done, functions will now return "False" if any errors happen and "True" if successful.
+Instead of "None"
-> - README.md file code examples and how they are presented.
+> - Updated README.md file code examples and how they are presented.

 <br />
 <br />